 TOP 10 AUTO BODY TOOLS FOR BEGINNERS

 Working on a project car that desperately needs auto body repairs?
-We've compiled a list of the most basic tools to help get you going.
+We've compiled a list of tools from auto body hammers to metal brakes and welders that will help you along the way.

 THE LINEUP